Learning how to leave a toxic relationship is never as easy as saying, “hit the road, Jack!” – especially not when you are in love with your partner.

 If you’ve been in a toxic relationship, you know exactly how emotionally, physically, and mentally exhausting they can be.
 But if a toxic relationship is so taxing, why is it so hard to leave?

-In this article, you will find out why it’s difficult to leave a toxic relationship and how to leave a toxic relationship for good.
+In this article, you will find out why leaving a toxic relationship is difficult and how to leave it for good.
+Let’s first start off with some of the most common signs of a toxic relationship.

 Table of Contents